 1. U. T. System: Annual Meeting with Officers of the U. T. System Employee Advisory Council

-The U. T. System Employee Advisory Council (EAC) will discuss the Council's work and planned activities.
+Representatives of the U. T. System Employee Advisory Council met with the Board of Regents to discuss the Council's work and planned activities.
+Council members in attendance were: